chrisean550/item_drop_watcher/README.md

 ### Installation

 1. Install Python3
-2. Make sure to have pip installed
-  2.1. `python3 -m pip install --user --upgrade pip`
+2. Make sure to have pip installed using `python3 -m pip install --user --upgrade pip`
-3. Install Python virtual environment
-  3.1 `pip install --user virtualenv`
+3. Install Python virtual environment with `pip install --user virtualenv`

 ### Running Program

-1. Provide the bash script with executable permissions 1.1. `chmod +x start.sh`
+1. Provide the bash script with executable permissions with `chmod +x start.sh`
-2. Start the program
+2. Start the program with `./start.sh`
-  2.1 `./start.sh`

 Once the script starts it will do the rest of the setting up process.
 This includes creating and starting virtual environment, installing required dependencies, and starting main python script.